Changes to the Field Advance Process:

 - Items not directly related to a project's purpose (e.g. items for personal gain or benefit and related items for non-research consumption)

-Opening a Bank Account Outside of the State of Washington
+Opening a Bank Account as the University of Washington

 The custodian for a field advance must be a permanent UW employee.